jiaaw1/LPD-DCV-depth/README.md

 # Self-supervised Monocular Depth Estimation based on Laplacian Pyramid decoder and Distance Cost Volume

 This repository provides the implementation of our paper"Self-supervised Monocular Depth Estimation based on Laplacian Pyramid decoder and Distance Cost Volume".
+We ensure that the key algorithmic components, network architecture, training strategy, and evaluation protocol strictly follow the descriptions in the paper.
+## Implementation Notes on Novel Contributions

+To help readers locate the implementations of our novel components, we have added detailed comments in the corresponding source files:

+Innovation 1: Implemented and annotated in networks/resnet_encoder.py.

+Innovation 2: Implemented and annotated in networks/RDCV_transformer.py.

 ## Training